its-Jaxx/MCSkin/README.md

 ## Commands

-- !ping - checks the latency between user and bot
+- +ping - checks the latency between user and bot
-- !skin name - views the skin of selected Minecraft username (switch out "name" for the desired username)
+- +skin name - views the skin of selected Minecraft username (switch out "name" for the desired username)
-- !changeprefix - allows you to change prefix (requires admin perms)
+- +commands - shows a list of commands currently available
 - @mention - mention the bot and it will tell you the current prefix set for it

 ## Contributing